slikts/symbola/README.md

 import * as symbolLand from 'symbol-land';

-const map = Symbol(); // make a new unique symbol Object.prototype[map] = null; // the symbol land method is not overridden because the symbol is unique [1, 2, 3][symbolLand.map](Math.sign); // -> [1, 1, 1]
+const map = Symbol(); // make a new unique symbol Object.prototype[map] = null; // the symbol land method is not overridden because the symbols are unique [1, 2, 3][symbolLand.map](Math.sign); // -> [1, 1, 1]
 ```
 Generic iterables include [generators] and `NodeList` objects: